oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-use-png/rule.md

 - Multiple CRCs so that file integrity can be checked without viewing

-However, it has rather poor file compression and should be used sparingly.
+However, it has rather poor file compression and should be used sparingly.​